Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Remove-AzureRmRecoveryServicesAsrPolicy.md

 PS C:\> $currentJob = Remove-AzureRmRecoveryServicesAsrPolicy -Policy $Policy
 ```

-Starts the deletion of passed policy and returns the job for tracking.
+Starts the deletion of the specified replication policy and returns the ASR job used to track the operation.

 ## PARAMETERS

 ### -InputObject
-{{Fill InputObject Description}}
+The input object to the cmdlet: The ASR replication policy object corresponding to the replication policy to be deleted.

 ```yaml
 Type: ASRPolicy